paulohscwb/polyhedra/johnson2/README.md

 <p id="p12"></p>
   <h2 align="center">Johnson solids - part 2: J<sub>33</sub> - J<sub>62</sub></h2>
   A Johnson solid is a strictly convex regular-faced polyhedron that is not uniform.
 They are named after Norman Woodason Johnson, who in 1966 first listed all 92 such polyhedra.
-In this second part, we have more 30 Johnson solids.
+In second part, we have more 30 Johnson solids.
 To view Johnson solids in AR, simply visit:
 <p align="center"><a href="ra.html" target="_blank">https://paulohscwb.github.io/polyhedra/johnson2/ra.html</a></p>
 with any browser with a webcam device (smartphone, tablet or notebook).
 <br>Access to the VR sites is done by clicking on the blue circle that appears on top of the marker.